-Special Victims' Counsel (SVC Program
+Victims' Counsel (VC) Program

-On January 28, 2013, the Air Force established the Department of Defense's first SVC Program as a pilot program for the Department of Defense; the program was established to provide independent judge advocates to represent sexual assault victims eligible for military legal assistance under Sections 1044 and 1565b, Title 10, U.S.C.
-The Air Force Judge Advocate General directed the creation of the Special Victims' Counsel Program to provide specialized legal assistance to adult victims of sexual assault; to help them better understand the investigative and legal processes; and to ensure their rights are protected and their voices are heard.
+On January 28, 2013, the Air Force established the Department of Defense's first Special Victims' Counsel (SVC) Program as a pilot program for the Department of Defense; the program was established to provide independent judge advocates to represent sexual assault victims eligible for military legal assistance under Sections 1044 and 1565b, Title 10, U.S.C.
+The Air Force Judge Advocate General directed the creation of the program to provide specialized legal assistance to adult victims of sexual assault; to help victims better understand the investigative and legal processes; and to ensure victims' rights are protected and victims' voices are heard.
+In 2021, the program officially changed its name to Victims' Counsel Division as a reflection of the expansion in services to victims of domestic violence and other violent crimes.

-SVCs deliver crime victim-centered advice and advocacy through comprehensive, independent representation to sexual assault and domestic violence victims worldwide, assist clients in obtaining support and recovery resources, and promotes greater confidence in the military justice process and the United States Air Force and United States Space Force.
-SVCs accomplish this mission by developing victims' understanding of the investigative and military justice processes; by providing advocacy to protect the rights of victims during the military justice process; by removing barriers to victims' participation in the military justice process; and by ensuring victims receive services after the commission of the crime.
+VCs deliver crime victim-centered advice and advocacy through comprehensive, independent representation to sexual assault and domestic violence victims worldwide, assist clients in obtaining support and recovery resources, and promote greater confidence in the military justice process and the United States Air Force and United States Space Force.
+VCs accomplish this mission by developing victims' understanding of the investigative and military justice processes;

+by providing advocacy to protect the rights of victims during the military justice process; by removing barriers to victims' participation in the military justice process; and by ensuring victims receive services after the commission of the crime.

-In order for a victim to receive SVC representation, the victim must request representation by a SVC either through a helping individual, program or office such as the SARC, the Family Advocacy Program, the Victim Witness Assistance Program (VWAP), the Office of Special Investigations, or by contacting the SVC offices directly.
-After the request is submitted and a determination of eligibility has been made, a SVC will enter into an attorney-client relationship with the victim.
-The victim, not the Air Force, is the client to whom all of the SVC's ethical obligations are owed.
+In order for a victim to receive VC representation, the victim must request representation by a VC either through a helping individual, program or office such as the SARC, the Family Advocacy Program, the Victim Witness Assistance Program (VWAP), the Office of Special Investigations, or by contacting the VC offices directly.
+After the request is submitted and a determination of eligibility is made, a VC will enter into an attorney-client relationship with the victim.
+The victim, not the Air Force, is the client to whom all the VC's ethical obligations are owed.

-Eligibity for SVC services has changed over the years, and was first codified for military sexual assault victims by the Fiscal Year 2014 National Defense Authorization Act (NDAA) under Section 1044e, Title 10, U.S.C.
-Since that time, Section 1044e has been amended to expand eligibly to sexual assault victims who are child dependent victims, Reservists, National Guard members, and DoD civilians employees (when SVC services to civilian employees are authorized by the service secretary concerned).
+Eligibility for VC services has changed over the years, and was first codified for military sexual assault victims by the Fiscal Year 2014 National Defense Authorization Act (NDAA) under Section 1044e, Title 10, U.S.C.
+Since that time, Section 1044e has been amended to expand eligibly to sexual assault victims who are child dependent victims, Reservists, National Guard members, and DoD civilian employees (when VC services to civilian employees are authorized by the service secretary concerned).
 Additionally, in the Fiscal Year 2016 NDAA, crime victims were granted authority to seek enforcement of their rights under Article 6b of the Uniform Code of Military Justice in their service Court of Criminal Appeals.
-The SVC Program has filed briefs on behalf of their clients and amicus curiae briefs at the Courts of Criminal Appeals and the Court of Appeals for the Armed Forces.
+The VC Program has filed briefs on behalf of their clients and amicus curiae briefs at the Courts of Criminal Appeals and the Court of Appeals for the Armed Forces.